xu-hao/QueryArrow/README.md

 QueryArrow is motivated by the following applications: bidirectional metadata integration from different metadata sources, metadata policies, metadata migration from different databases, metadata indexing.

 QueryArrow provides a systematic solution to shared namespace and unshared namespace federation of metadata.
-In particular, QueryArrow allows querying multiple zones and multiple data sources including NoSQL databases, and updating data sources.
+In particular, QueryArrow allows querying multiple multiple data sources including NoSQL databases, and updating data sources.
 For data sources that support two-phase commit, QueryArrow also supports distributed transactions.
 QueryArrow also enables poly-fill for features that the underlying database does not support.

 A QueryArrow instance includes a QueryArrow Service and QueryArrow plugins (QAPs).
 Each plugin provides interface with one data store.
-The queries are issued from the client in the QueryArrow Language.
-QAL is a unified querying language for SQL and noSQL databases.
+The queries are issued from the client in the QueryArrow Language (QAL).
+QAL is a unified query and update language for SQL and NoSQL databases.

 ## How to build

-### ubuntu 16.04 and CentOS 7
+### Ubuntu 16.04 and CentOS 7

 #### Install GHC 8.0.2

-from source:
+From source:

 https://www.haskell.org/ghc/download_ghc_8_0_2#sources